sarahelizgray/get_down_with_git/README.md

 |`git branch -D <some local branch name>`|force delete the local branch|
 |`git push -u origin <some remote branch name>`|delete a remote branch|

+## Pull Requests
+* See [github documentation](https://help.github.com/articles/about-pull-requests/) for the hows
+* Hallmarks of a good PR conversation:
+  * PRs are opened with meaningful titles and descriptions where needed.
+  * Reviewers are specific when requesting changes.
+  * Addresses both the trivial (style, naming) and non-trivial (logic and architecture)
+  * Nice!
+Remember, this person is trying to make your code better.
+  * Every concern is addressed and addressed means at least discussed.
+  * Resolved quickly.
+Try to not pick up new work until your PR is merged.

 ## Merging and Resolving Merge Conflicts
 |`git merge <some local branch name>`|apply commits from some other the local branch to the current branch you are in|